 You’ve probably heard about Japan’s superior customer service, even if you haven’t visited the country yet – and it’s true.
 No matter where you travel, the people are polite, your surroundings are clean and as a customer, you often feel like the most important person in the building.

-Omotenashi is Japanese hospitality culture at its finest. ‘omote’ means public face (the image you wish to present to outsiders) and ‘nashi’ means nothing.
+An Omotenashi definition would describe it as Japanese hospitality culture at its finest. ‘omote’ means public face (the image you wish to present to outsiders) and ‘nashi’ means nothing.
 Together, it combines to service that comes from the bottom of the heart – honest, no hiding, no pretending.
-The origin of this spirit lies in the Japanese tea ceremony, where the tea master faces the audience and makes tea right in front of them, open and clear.
+The origin of this spirit lies in the Japanese tea ceremony (sado), where the tea master faces the audience and makes tea right in front of them, open and clear.

 The true meaning of omotenashi goes a lot deeper than just proving outstanding hospitality.
 Instead, the omotenashi meaning is about entertaining guests wholeheartedly.